This California bill could help more tech whistleblowers speak out

 Tech employees who face discrimination and harassment at work may soon have a much easier path to coming forward and making their stories public.
 Many of these types of stories never see the light of day because companies often push employees with allegations into non-disclosure agreements, where they agree never to reveal what happened to them—even to family members and friends—under the threat of a lawsuit.

-Now, California state senator Connie Levya has introduced a bill that prevents companies from using NDAs to stop workers from sharing factual allegations of any type of discrimination, including on the basis of race, ethnicity, gender, religion, age, sexual orientation, and disability.
+Now, California state senator Connie Leyva has introduced a bill that prevents companies from using NDAs to stop workers from sharing factual allegations of any type of discrimination, including on the basis of race, ethnicity, gender, religion, age, sexual orientation, and disability.

 The bill, called the Silenced No More Act, is designed to build upon a 2018 California law passed at the height of the #MeToo era that forbids companies from using NDAs in this way to prevent workers from sharing factual stories of gender discrimination, sexual harassment, or assault.
 That law, called the Stand Together Against Non-Disclosures (STAND) Act, was designed in particular to protect women from men like Harvey Weinstein, but did not prevent companies from using NDAs to cover up other kinds of discrimination.
 This new law will plug those gaps by extending to all protected categories of discrimination.

-“I think [with] this bill, if it’s signed into law again, workers will feel that they are protected to come forward and say, Hey, I am being discriminated [against] at work,” says Levya.
+“I think [with] this bill, if it’s signed into law again, workers will feel that they are protected to come forward and say, Hey, I am being discriminated [against] at work,” says Leyva.
 “If companies think they can get away with it, they will get away with it.”

 It was the STAND Act that originally enabled two Black women—Ifeoma Ozoma and Aerica Shimizu Banks—to go public with allegations of gender and race discrimination that they’d experienced while working at Pinterest.
 In summer 2020, during the height of a racial reckoning inspired by the death of George Floyd, their accusations of unfair pay, misleveling, and retaliation spread like wildfire and created a crisis at Pinterest.
 (In December 2020, the company released the results of an independent investigation into its workplace culture and shared the steps it plans to take to improve.)